 Chicago does not play when it comes to jerk chicken.
 We have so many great spots that if a restaurant wants to compete, the chicken must be grilled to perfection, and have the right amount of spice.
 Soule’s jerk chicken wings pass every test.
 This soul food restaurant in West Town serves Creole-inspired recipes that were passed down to the chef from her mother, and thankfully, now the delicious food is passed down to us.
 It’s also worth noting that this spot is BYOB.

-I was floored after trying the wings at Output in West Town.
-I was expecting the typical, slightly boring wings you normally find at sports bars.
+We were floored after trying the wings at Output in West Town.
+We expected the typical, slightly boring wings you normally find at sports bars.
 Instead, every flavor was a knockout.
 In particular the savory lemon pepper, and the roasted garlic BBQ.
 They’re so flavorful that extra dipping sauces are unnecessary.
 In fact, don’t even finish reading this guide, get up and go there now.
-Just step over me when you get there.

 Bird’s Nest In Lakeview is another bar with sleeper-hit chicken wings.
 Each wing is meaty and juicy, and has wonderfully crunchy bits.
 Order them with the Birds Nest hot sauce (which is perfectly peppery), and you have a perfect drinking snack.